For New Mexico Landowners

 Selling appreciated cattle range and irrigated farmland land in New Mexico?
 Here's the tax math.

-Combined federal capital gains, depreciation recapture, and New Mexico's state capital gains rate of Up to 5.9%, with a deduction of 40% of gains or $1,000 can hand 30 to 40% of your sale proceeds to taxes.
+Combined federal capital gains, depreciation recapture, and New Mexico's state capital gains rate of Up to 5.9% (general capital gains deduction capped at $2,500 since 2025) can hand 30 to 40% of your sale proceeds to taxes.

-New Mexico lets you deduct the greater of 40% of your capital gains or $1,000, then taxes the rest as income at a top rate of 5.9%.
-Federal capital gains, NIIT, and depreciation recapture still apply on top, commonly 25 to 28% of the gain on a long held ranch.
+Since 2025 New Mexico caps the general capital gains deduction at $2,500 and taxes the rest as income at a top rate of 5.9%.
+A larger 40% deduction applies only to the sale of a qualifying New Mexico business.
+Federal capital gains, NIIT, and depreciation recapture still apply on top, and can take a meaningful share of the gain depending on your bracket, depreciation history, and the type of gain.

 A 1031 exchange into a Delaware Statutory Trust defers all of that.
 Your proceeds roll into a fractional ownership share of professionally managed institutional real estate.
 The IRS waits.
 You collect the structured benefits of passive ownership without the tenants, fences, or fuel bills.